-- Homeopathy is mostly used in medicine in the framework of general practice (but also by gynaecologists, paediatricians, etc) and is used by patients of all ages. - The respect for patients' rights means that the patient must be informed about all possible therapies that could be used to improve his/her health and also about the therapeutic possibilities of homeopathic medicines even when in hospital. - The absence of a correct medical diagnosis at the start of a treatment is currently the only possible risk when using homeopathy as treatment.
-That is why it is necessary that medical doctors are dedicated to the practice of homeopathy. - ♣ The level of evidence obtained for numerous diagnoses is sufficient to accredit homeopathic practice in the scientific framework of the general practice. - The use of homeopathy in general practice may imply a reduction in costs for public health.
+- Homeopathy is mostly used in medicine in the framework of general practice (but also by gynaecologists, pediatricians, etc.) and is used by patients of all ages. - Respect for patients' rights dictates that the patient must be informed about all possible therapies that could be used to improve his/her health and also about the therapeutic possibilities of homeopathic medicines, even when in hospital. - The absence of a correct medical diagnosis at the start of a treatment is currently the only possible risk when using homeopathy as treatment.
+That is why it is necessary that the practice of homeopathy is dedicated to medical doctors. - The level of evidence obtained for numerous diagnoses is sufficient to accredit homeopathic practice in the scientific framework of general practice. - The use of homeopathy in general practice may imply a reduction in costs for public health.
 These savings are coming from a reduction of prescribed conventional remedies, a reduction in the number of consultations and a reduction in the number of days absent from work - The number of competent homeopathic physicians is not sufficient to cover the demand of the population.
-Therefore it is important to promote information sessions and education into homeopathy in the framework of the general practice. - ♣ University research on homeopathy must be encouraged, stimulated and supported by the public health authorities. - ♣ Basic research results and veterinary research results are confirming the obtained results by humans.
-This is a specific effect supported by a new scientific paradigm. - ♣ The internal evidence is validating and confirming the effects of the medical homeopathic method.
+Therefore it is important to promote information sessions and homeopathic education in the framework of general practice. - University research on homeopathy must be encouraged, stimulated and supported by public health authorities. - Basic research results and veterinary research results are confirming the obtained results in humans.
+This is a specific effect supported by a new scientific paradigm. - · The internal evidence is validating and confirming the effects of the medical homeopathic method.

-The facts proposed in this report are consistent.
-Homeopathy must be accepted in the scientific framework of medicine, especially in the general medical practice frame.
+The facts presented in this report are consistent.
+Homeopathy must be accepted in the scientific framework of medicine, especially in the general medical practice framework.
 Research must be supported and amplified.
 Objective information is needed for patients.
-Education in homeopathy encouraged in the frame of medicine.
+Education in homeopathy is encouraged in the framework of medicine.